Valdemar696/database-section/README.md

-# database-section
-SQLite3 only, also I learned PostgreSQL, but I wasted it :(
+# SQLite3 only, also I learned PostgreSQL, but I wasted it :